Labeling and Packaging - Oregon Tilth

 Once you’ve finalized your label:

-• Email it to your Certification Specialist
+• Email your draft label to your Certification Services Team

-• Allow time for review before printing
+• Allow time for review and approval before printing

 • Include product formulation and ingredient list if relevant